AyushBhagat151105/book-store/README.md

 ## Acknowledgements

 - [Free API](https://api.freeapi.app/): The API used to fetch book data.
-- [Tailwind CSS](https://tailwindcss.com/): For the beautiful UI components.
 - [Font Awesome](https://fontawesome.com/): For the icons used in the project.

 ---